sbt/sbt.github.com/0.13/tutorial/Combined+Pages+Pdf.md

 Here's an illustration.

 ```
-hello/                  # your project's base directory
+hello/                  # your build's root project's base directory

-    Hello.scala         # a source file in your project (could be in
+    Hello.scala         # a source file in your build's root project
-                        #   src/main/scala too)
+                        #   (could be in src/main/scala too)

-    build.sbt           # build.sbt is part of the source code for the
+    build.sbt           # build.sbt is part of the source code for
+                        #   meta-build's root project inside project/;
-                        #   build definition project inside project/
+                        #   the build definition for your build

-    project/            # base directory of the build definition project
+    project/            # base directory of meta-build's root project

-        Build.scala     # a source file in the project/ project,
+        Build.scala     # a source file in the meta-build's root project,
                         #   that is, a source file in the build definition
+                        #   the build definition for your build

-        build.sbt       # this is part of a build definition for a project
+        build.sbt       # this is part of the source code for
+                        #   meta-meta-build's root project in project/project;
-                        #   in project/project ; build definition's build
+                        #   build definition's build definition
-                        #   definition

-        project/        # base directory of the build definition project
+        project/        # base directory of meta-meta-build's root project;
-                        #   for the build definition
+                        #   the build definition project for the build definition

-            Build.scala # source file in the project/project/ project
+            Build.scala # source file in the root project of
+                        #   meta-meta-build in project/project/
 ```

 *Don't worry!* Most of the time you are not going to need all that.
 But